 It's your website, you decide which pages you want to create.
 But a few are important to have and I recommend including them on your website.

-- Contact: this page is recommended for your contact details, phone, email etc.
+- Contact: This site is recommended for your contact details, phone, mail etc.

-- Homepage: this is your homepage.
-Here you can introduce yourself (like on my homepage) or list your company's core offering and your unique selling points (as on the RAIDBOXES homepage).
+- Homepage: This is your homepage.
+Here you can introduce yourself (like on my homepage) or list the core offer of your company and your Unique Selling Points (like on the homepage of Raidboxes).

-- Blog: this is the page with your blog posts.
-It could also be called, for example, "news" or "latest news".
+- Blog: This is the site with your blog posts.
+For example, this can also be called "News" or "News".

 What does the perfect homepage look like?

-Creating a page is easier than you think.
-If you want to create a new page, you just have to click on "create".
-You will probably end up in the Gutenberg Editor.
-This is the new standard editor since WordPress 5.0.
-Within the WordPress community the Gutenberg editor is very controversial, which is why some people choose to deactivate it.
-Therefore you may also still end up in the old "classic editor".
+It's easier than you think.
+If you want to create a new site , just click on "create".
+You will probably end up in the Gutenberg editor, as it is the new default editor since WordPress 5.0.
+Gutenberg is very controversial in the WordPress community, which is why some use the option to turn it off.
+Therefore, you may also end up in the old "Classic Editor".

 Both text editors are very easy to use and are almost like all familiar word processors.
 You can just get started straight away and try it out.
 As long as you don't click on "publish", there's not much you can do wrong at this point.